MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-rolling-upgrade.md

 # Run a rolling upgrade of a SOFS cluster to Windows Server in VMM

+This article describes how to do a rolling upgrade of a SOFS cluster in the VMM storage fabric.

 ::: moniker range="sc-vmm-2016"
 Cluster rolling upgrade was introduced in Windows Server 2016.
 It enables you to upgrade the operating system of cluster nodes in a scale-out file server (SOFS) cluster, or Hyper-V cluster, without stopping workloads running on the nodes.
 [Read more](/windows-server/failover-clustering/cluster-operating-system-rolling-upgrade#requirements) about rolling upgrade requirements and architecture.